 The Eldercare Locator also educates the public about some of the most important issues affecting older adults in the U.S. By developing and distributing consumer brochures on such high-profile topics as combatting isolation and loneliness, transitioning to a non-driving future and strengthening brain health through its annual Home for the Holidays Campaign, the Locator plays a vital role in stimulating a national conversation about these serious issues.
 To order copies of these and many other full-color, glossy brochures, visit the Eldercare Locator website.

 We also develop outreach toolkits to enable local aging organizations and others interested in promoting important issues to spread the word with media and other stakeholders in their communities.
-To access the toolkit and other resources supporting the 2016 Home for the Holidays Campaign to Combat Isolation & Loneliness please visit the n4a website.
-There you will also see information about past campaigns and PSAs about the work of the Eldercare Locator and the Aging Network.
+To access the toolkit and other resources supporting the 2017 Home for the Holidays campaign on Staying Connected and Healthy During the COVID-19 Pandemic: Resources for Older Adults and Caregivers please visit the campaign page.